gabrielhenriquemartins/gabrielhenriquemartins/README.md

 ## Hello there!
-I'm Gabriel, an adventure in this world!
+I'm Gabriel, an adventurer in this world!

 - 🎓 Graduated in Telecommunication Engineering at UNICAMP (2022)
 - 🛠️ Software Tester at Infinera from 2023 to 2024